 - Medications such as lithium, anti-malarial drugs, cortisone, or strong coal tar products

-Erythrodermic psoriasis may also occur if you have a long period where it is hard to control your psoriasis.
+Erythrodermic psoriasis may also happen if your psoriasis is hard to control.

-Up to half those with psoriasis have nail changes.
-This is even more common in those who have a type of psoriasis that affects the joints (psoriatic arthritis).
+Up to half of those with psoriasis have nail changes.
+This is even more common in people who have psoriatic arthritis, which affects your joints.

 - Separation of the nail from the bed

 This is a condition where you have both psoriasis and arthritis (joint inflammation).
 In 70% of cases, people have psoriasis for about 10 years before developing psoriatic arthritis.
-About 90% of people with psoriatic arthritis will also have nail changes related to psoriasis.
+About 90% of people with it also have nail changes.
+The most common symptoms are:

-- Painful and stiff joints that are worse in the morning and after rest
+- Painful, stiff joints that are worse in the morning and after rest

 - Warm joints that may be discolored